-As of 30 September 2019, the Group's loans to and receivables from its 20 largest borrowers or borrower groups amounted to TL 35,311,744 million, or 15.2% of its total loans and receivables, as compared with TL 33,177 million, or 14.7% of its total loans and receivables as of 31 December 2018, TL 27,142 million, or 15% of its total loans and receivables as of 31 December 2017, TL 26,000 million, or 15% of its total loans and receivables as of 31 December 2016.
+As of 30 September 2017, the Group's loans and receivables to its 20 largest borrowers or borrower groups amounted to TL 24,396 million, or 13% of its total loans and receivables, as compared with TL 26,000 million, or 15% of its total loans and receivables as of 31 December 2016, TL 16,078 million or 11% as of 31 December 2015 and TL 16,206 million or 13% as of 31 December 2014.
 Any impairment in the ability of one or more of these borrowers or borrower groups to service or repay their obligations to the Group could have a material adverse effect on the Group's financial condition and results of operations.
 The Banking Act No. 5411, effective from 1 November 2005 (the "Banking Law"), restricts the total financial exposure (including extension of credits, issuance of guarantees, etc.) that a bank may have to any one customer or a risk group directly or indirectly to 25% of its equity capital.

-As of 30 September 2019, the Bank's top ten sectors accounted for 47.3% of the Bank's gross cash loans.
-A further downturn or slower recovery in any of these sectors (particularly the construction and energy sectors, which are primary areas of focus for the Bank), individually or in the aggregate, may adversely affect the financial condition of the companies operating in such sectors and may result in, among other things, a decrease of funds that such corporate customers hold on deposit with the Bank, a default on their obligations owed to the Bank or a need for the Bank to increase its provisions in respect of such obligations.
-Similarly, a downturn of any one or more of the Bank's largest customers' financial positions may have similar effects.
+As of 30 September 2017, the Bank's top ten sectors accounted for 57% of the Bank's gross cash loans.
+A downturn in any of these sectors (particularly the construction and energy sectors, which are primary areas of focus for the Bank), individually or in the aggregate, may adversely affect the financial condition of the companies operating in such sectors and may result in, among other things, a decrease of funds that such corporate customers hold on deposit with the Bank, a default on their obligations owed to the Bank or a need for the Bank to increase its provisions in respect of such obligations.
+Similarly a downturn of any one or more of the Bank's largest customers' financial positions may have similar effects.